vmware/power-validated-solutions-for-cloud-foundation/docs/documentation/functions/aria-suite/aria-suite-lifecycle/Undo-vRSLCMDnsConfig.md

 ## Description

 The `Undo-vRSLCMDnsConfig` cmdlet configures the DNS server and search domain details of the VMware Aria Suite Lifecycle appliance to the values stored in SDDC Manager.
 The cmdlet connects to SDDC Manager using the -server, -user, and -password values:

 - Validates that network connectivity and authentication is possible to SDDC Manager
 - Validates that network connectivity and authentication is possible to Management Domain vCenter Server
 - Retrieves the DNS server and search domain values from SDDC Manager
-- Configures the VMware Aria Suite Lifecycle appliance DNS configuration to match the values retrieved from SDDC Manager.
+- Configures the VMware Aria Suite Lifecycle appliance DNS configuration to match the values retrieved from SDDC Manager

 ## Examples